GLOrozcoM/softwareEnginerding/README.md

 #### How to access

-Navigae to RandomPoetry and open Briefcase.py for code.
+Navigate to RandomPoetry and open Briefcase.py for code.
 To see the poetry produced by the code, take a look at any text file having 'Investigate' in it (the Experiments directory contains a number of these).